tgrimeswss/chat-ui/README.md

 ### To run this application

 (PLEASE HAVE NODE INSTALLED ON YOUR OPERATING MACHINE!!!
+Visit nodejs.org)
+- Download this git
-Visit nodejs.org) Download this git, change into the proper downloaded directory on your local machine, then run the following commands
+- Change into the proper downloaded directory on your local machine
+- Then run the following commands

 1. **npm install** (Will install all node packages to run the application)
 2. **npm run start** (Will boot the applicaiton and host it on local port 3000)